-You’ve scoured the internet for the best vendor of home theater seating.
-You found them.
-You carefully searched through their collections of luxury recliners, couches, sectionals, and more, all made for home theaters and media rooms.
+You’ve scoured the internet for the best vendor of home theater seating, and you’ve found them.
+You carefully searched through their collections of luxury recliners, couches, sectionals, and more–all made for home theaters and media rooms.
 But something’s still not right.
-Yeah, they’re really nice and have all the features you want, but maybe black leather seating isn’t in fitting with your aesthetic.
+Yeah, they’re really nice and have all the features you want, but maybe black leather seating isn’t in fitting in with your aesthetic.
 Or maybe you just can’t get on board with all the seats in your home theater being one solid color.
 That’s where we come in.

 Our home theater recliner models that come in full-grain Nappa leather aren’t just black or brown.
 They’re also not just grey or white.
 We offer a full spectrum of 17 different colors – all real, high-quality leather – all vibrant, unique shades.
 Meaning, if your aesthetic is a funky ‘70’s vibe, we’ve got orange leather all day.
 Or if your home theater’s design is a nod to racing, we have red leather theater seats, too.
 Want the classic, luxurious leather look?
 We offer diamond-stitching on our home theater chairs models, too.
 With a host of options, you can take your design creativity to the next level by considering alternative colors when you’re ordering seating for your home theater.

 Go for Contrast: Two-Tone Leather and Punchy Piping